/ tool-comparisons / SendGrid vs Amazon SES for Solo Developers

 • You plan to build (or already have) your own bounce handling, suppression management, and analytics.

-At 100,000 emails per month, SendGrid costs roughly $20 while SES costs $10.
-At a million emails, the gap widens significantly.
-If you are at that scale and on AWS, SES savings are substantial.
+At 100,000 emails per month, SendGrid Pro costs $89.95 while SES costs $10.00, and the Pro price includes a dedicated IP.
+At a million emails the raw send gap is wider still, with SES at $100 against SendGrid Pro tiers well into the hundreds.
+If you are at that scale and on AWS, the savings are substantial.

 Verdict

 SendGrid wins for solo developers in the vast majority of cases.
-The setup is faster, the free tier requires no credit card, the platform includes everything you need out of the box, and the managed experience means you are not building email infrastructure tooling instead of your product.
-The cost difference at typical solo developer volumes (under 50K emails/month) is negligible.
+The setup is faster, the trial requires no credit card, the platform includes everything you need out of the box, and the managed experience means you are not building email infrastructure tooling instead of your product.
+The cost difference at typical solo developer volumes (under 50K emails/month) is roughly $16 a month, which is real but small against the time it saves.

 Amazon SES wins when you are already deep in AWS and sending at high volumes.
-If your application is on EC2, the 62K free emails are compelling.
-At 100K+ emails monthly, the cost savings add up.
+If you are a new AWS account, the 3,000 free message charges a month for your first year are a nice cushion.
+At 100K+ emails monthly, the cost savings add up fast, with SES at $10 against SendGrid Pro at $89.95.
 But be honest about the hidden costs: the time you spend configuring IAM policies, setting up SNS for bounce handling, building dashboards in CloudWatch, and managing suppression lists is time you are not building features.

 Start with SendGrid.
 If your email bill ever becomes a meaningful line item and you are on AWS, migrate to SES at that point.
 You will have a much better understanding of your email needs by then.